Ishaan-19022006/smtcoq/examples/debuggerIshaan/Readme.md

 - To use `debugger.py`, you must first have an existing `.smt2` file and an existing `.pf` file with the same name.
 - For example, if the name of the `.smt2` file is `foo.smt2`, then the `.pf` will be `foo.pf`.
 - Please make sure that the names are exactly the same since the filenames are key sensitive.
-- Add these files to the `debuggerIshaan` folder.
+- Add these files to the `debuggerIshaan` directory.
 - In the terminal change your current directory to `debuggerIshaan`, do this by running
 ```
 cd smtcoq/examples/debuggerIshaan